Non-local interference in arrival time: Theoretical framework

-The trajectories of the particles and the resulting arrival time distributions are numerically computed for an ensemble of particles whose initial positions are sampled from $|\Psi|^2$, and the corresponding results are described in the next section.
+In a practical manner, the trajectories of the particles and the resulting arrival time distributions are numerically computed for an ensemble of particles whose initial positions are sampled from $|\Psi_0|^2$, and the corresponding results are described in the next section.